jeremy-davis-mcgill/ECSE424_project/readme.txt

 To compile and run the project:

-1) Download QT Creator IDE: https://www.qt.io/download
+1) Download QT Creator IDE: https://www.qt.io/download (download the free open-source version)

 2) Once you have QT running, go File -> Open File or Project